Dreher High School: SCETV

 In 1958, the S. C. General Assembly authorized an experiment in use of television to teach with closed-circuit instructional productions originating from the library at Dreher High School.
-R. Lynn Kalmbach was principal.
+R. Lynn Kalmbach was the principal.
 In one of the first programs, Dreher teacher, Lucille Turney-High taught French.
 The S. C. Educational Television Commission (SCETV) was created by the General Assembly in 1960 and SCETV moved from Dreher several blocks away.
 Dreher's principal was named its first president.
 R. Lynn Kalmbach died in 1965.
-SCETV's Columbia transmitter, WRLK was named for Kalmbach, as well as Dreher's original gymnasium until renaming in 2002.
+SCETV's Columbia transmitter, WRLK, was named for Kalmbach, as well as Dreher's original gymnasium until renaming in 2002.

 New building

 In November 2002, a $381 million bond referendum passed for school construction in Richland District One.
-The original Dreher High School complex had been in existence for sixty-four years.
+The original Dreher High School complex had been existing for sixty-four years.
 The condition of the physical plant, the inadequacies of space and classroom size, as well as the technological shortfalls of the old school made the construction of a new facility necessary.

 Construction began in June 2005.
 Construction continued for two years followed by the demolition of the old school from June 7 until August 8.
 Occupancy of the new facilities took place on August 16, 2007, with a new address of 3319 Millwood Avenue.

 The new $42,000,000 complex has 80,000 more square feet of floor space, a large commons area, a 2,000-seat air competition gymnasium, classrooms, meeting facilities, a Navy JROTC suite, arts facilities, an auditorium and a media center.
 Athletic facilities were added at Memorial Stadium.
 Parking for students and staff is provided on campus.
 The architecture reflects the tradition of the old school including an interior courtyard with the dolphin fountain and other artifacts.
 The new school incorporates a covered seating area, a wall built from bricks of the old building with some of its seals and plaques and a lamppost donated by alumni.

 Additional reminders of Dreher's proud past include statuary and the extensive art gallery (professional and student works) that was accumulated through the efforts of various school organizations, graduating classes, and donations from many benefactors.

 The school has 1,184 enrolled student and is classified AAA by the SCHSL.